Favorite sites for simple random walk in two and more dimensions: Acknowledgement

 \section{Acknowledgement}

-HC is supported by China Postdoctoral Science Foundation (No.\ GZC20230089).
-IO is supported in part by JSPS KAKENHI Grant-in-Aid for Early-Career Scientists (No.~JP24K16931) (I.O.).
+CH is supported by China Postdoctoral Science Foundation (No.\ GZC20230089).
 XL is supported by National Key R\&D Program of China (No.\ 2021YFA1002700 and No.\ 2020YFA0712900) and NSFC (No.\ 12071012).
-YZ is supported by China Postdoctoral Science Foundation (No.\ 2023000117).
+IO is supported in part by JSPS KAKENHI Grant-in-Aid for Early-Career Scientists (No.~JP24K16931).
+YZ is supported by China Postdoctoral Science Foundation (No.\ 2023M743721 and No.\ 2025T180850).